 My entire life revolved around keeping him happy while everything I needed got pushed aside.

-Even more surprising?
-I didn’t feel lost without a man.
+I didn’t feel broken or lost without a man.

 I felt free.

-For the first time, I was focused on me—my mental health, my relationships, my goals.
+For the first time, I was done with chasing male acceptance and focused on me—my healing, my friendships, my goals.

 And ironically, that’s when I finally found the happiness and fulfillment I’d been chasing all along.